sw1a403/Simulation-program/README.md

 The user will be able to input different factors that will affect the travel time.
 The following user inputs are possible:

 * Speed
-* Traffic lights
+* Is there traffic lights on the road?
+* Amount of traffic lights on the road and timing interval.
+* Is there other motor vehicles on the road?
-* Amount of motor vehicles on the road.
+* Amount of other motor vehicles on the road if there is any.

+This way we are able to simulate what affects the travel time of a bus on Jyllandsgade most, and indicate what may reduce the travel time.